aquivere/taskit/README.md

  <br />

-Additional features include settings to toggle between light and dark mode within the app, having the app personalised with your name, and the number of regular tasks being provided on the screen.
+Additional features include settings to toggle between light and dark mode within the app, and the number of regular tasks being provided on the screen.

 <br />